kubewarden/docs/docs/architecture.md

 ### Default Policy Server

 On a new cluster, the Kubewarden components defined are:

 - the Custom Resource Definitions (CRD)
 - the `kubewarden-controller` Deployment
 - a `PolicyServer` Custom Resource named `default`.

 ![Defining the first ClusterAdmissionPolicy resource](/img/architecture_sequence_01.png)

-The `kubewarden-controller` notices the default `PolicyServer` resource.
-So, it creates a Deployment of the `policy-server` component.
+When the `kubewarden-controller` notices the default `PolicyServer` resource it creates a Deployment of the `policy-server` component.

 Kubewarden works as a Kubernetes Admission Webhook.
-Kubernetes dictates that all Webhook endpoints must be secured with TLS.
+Kubernetes specifies using TLS to secure all Webhook endpoints.
 The `kubewarden-controller` sets up this secure communication
 by: